benlubas/neorg-interim-ls/README.md

 ## Install

-Install this plugin and load it by adding this to your neorg config:
+Install this plugin the way you would any other, and load it by adding this to your neorg config:

 ```lua
 ["external.interim-ls"] = {},